0x4447/0x4447_product_s3_email/README.md

 ### Confirm that you own the domain

-You have to add your domain and confirm that you own it.
-Follow these steps to do so:
+Follow these steps to add your domain and confirm that you own it.

 1. Go to the SES Dashboard.
-1. Click `Domains` on the left side menu.
+2. Click `Domains` on the left side menu.
-1. Click the blue `Verify a New Domain` button.
+3. Click the blue `Verify a New Domain` button.
-1. Type your domain in the modal and select `Generate DKIM Settings`.
+4. Type your domain in the modal and select `Generate DKIM Settings`.
-1. The next window displays all information needed to configure your domain.
+5. View all the information you need to configure your domain in the next window displayed.
-1. Once finisheds, you'll wait some time for the domain to switch from a `pending verification` status to a `verified` status.
+6. Wait for a period of time for the domain status to switch from `pending verification` to a `verified`.

 ### Enable SES Rule Sets

 Deployment creates SES `rule sets`.
 This should be enabled by default, but it doesn't always happen because of a known bug in CloudFormation.
-Taking the following steps will enable the rule:
+In that case, take the following steps to enable the rule:

 1. Go to the SES Dashboard.
-1. Click `Rule Sets` on the left side menu.
+2. Click `Rule Sets` on the left side menu.
-1. Check `0x4447_S3_Email` on the `Inactive Rule Sets` tab.
+3. Check `0x4447_S3_Email` on the `Inactive Rule Sets` tab.
-1. Hit `Set as Active Rule Set` to activate the rule.
+4. Hit `Set as Active Rule Set` to activate the rule.

 # SES Limitations

-There are two major limitations with SES:
+SES comes with the following major limitations:

-1. For security reasons, AWS defaults to 200 emails sent per 24 hour period at a rate of 1 email/second.
+1. For security reasons, AWS defaults to 200 emails sent per 24-hour period at a rate of 1 email per second.
 If you need to send more than that, you'll need to ask AWS to increase your limit.
-1. By default, you can't send emails to unverified addresses.
-If you'd like to be able to send (as opposed to just receiving), you'll need to reach out to AWS to remove this limitation from your account.
+2. By default, you can't send emails to unverified addresses.
+If you'd like to be able to send (as opposed to just receiving), reach out to AWS to remove this limitation from your account.

 # How the stack works

 **Receiving email**:

-1. An email comes to SES and and it gets stored in `TMP` S3 folder.
+1. An email comes to SES and and is stored in the `TMP` S3 folder.
-1. S3 will trigger the Inbound Lambda Function which will organize the email based on the `to`, `from` and `date` fields.
-In addition to that, the Lambda will read the domain added to SES, and will use that to determine if the email should land in the `Inbox` or `Sent` folder.
-If the `to` fields contains the domain from SES, it goes to the `Inbox`, if not, it is assumed the email was sent out.
+2. S3 triggers the Inbound Lambda Function, which then organizes the email based on the `to`, `from` and `date` fields.
+In addition, the Lambda reads the domain added to SES and uses it to determine whether the email should land in the `Inbox` or `Sent` folder.
+If the `to` field contains the domain from SES, it goes to the `Inbox`.
+If not, it assumes that the email was sent out.
-1. The `Inbox` or `Sent` folder triggers another Lambda function that loads the raw email, converts it to a `.html` and `.txt` file, and stores it alongside the original message.
+3. The `Inbox` or `Sent` folder triggers another Lambda function that loads the raw email, converts it to a `.html` and `.txt` file, and stores it alongside the original message.

 **Sending email**:

 1. Create a properly formatted JSON file (see the following section).
-1. Save the file to the path `TMP/email_out/json`.
+2. Save the file to the path `TMP/email_out/json`.
 The file name and extension are irrelevant as long as the content is text and JSON formatted.
-1. This action triggers a Lambda that generates a raw email, sends it out using SES, and saves the raw message to the `Sent` folder.
+3. This action triggers a Lambda that generates a raw email, sends it out using SES, and saves the raw message to the `Sent` folder.
-1. The `Sent` folder triggers another Lambda function that loads the raw email, converts it to a `.html` and `.txt` file, and stores it alongside the original message.
+4. The `Sent` folder triggers another Lambda function that loads the raw email, converts it to `.html` and `.txt` files, and stores them alongside the original message.

 This flow was designed to take advantage of the S3 trigger system and break each action into a small Lambda.

 ### How to create an email message

-Create a custom JSON file, then upload it to the `TMP/email_out/json` folder (if you don't have the folder structure yet, set it up).
+Create a custom JSON file, then upload it to the `TMP/email_out/json` folder (if you haven't structured the folder, set it up now).
 The JSON structure should look like this:

 ```
 {